bigbridge-nl/product-import/README.md

 * The library creator is not perfectly knowledgeable of all Magento's ins and outs (even though he tries hard to be).
 It is possible that the data is not entered in exactly the same way that Magento 2 does it.
 * The library is still new and brings with it its own set of bugs and problems.
 * Magento may change its data structure in the future.
-The library may not follow.
+The library will have to be updated to follow.

 Experiment with the library in a safe webshop.
 Make sure to create a database backup before you start.